Authorial Illustration Projects

 I am a true artist who is also a dyslexic, with traits of Autism I have found writing and numerousy a struggle and yet I love words, poetry and study.
 I dont understand the rules of writing but I express myself in poetry.

-Some are highlighted below.
-The first story, The Old Whale and the deep blue sea are now completed and ready to go.
+The Old Whale and the deep blue sea are now completed and ready to go it is now 2025.

 I am seeking funding to complete the task and publish these illustrated poetic stories.